 Platformer games have always been popular.
-Just like using animals as the main heroes, but what has happened that more and more games have foxes involved in gameplay – looks for games like Tunic, Fox n Forests, Super Luckys Tale or Fox and Bunny, and this list can go on.
-But let’s leave all of these games and focus on Furwind – gorgeous and colorful pixel art 2D platformer.
+Just like using animals as the main heroes, but what has happened is that more and more games have foxes involved in gameplay – look for games like Tunic, Fox n Forests, Super Luckys Tale or Fox and Bunny, and this list can go on.
+But let’s leave all of these games and focus on Furwind – a gorgeous and colorful pixel art 2D platformer.

 Furwind offers you a classic 2D style with colorful pixel art.
 At first glance, everything looks delightful.
 So why not go deeper into the game?

 Our protagonist has a lot of work on his journey, and messengers of evil I will not gonna waste their time.
 In the end, their task is to stop our hero.
-The game has to offer different levels, across which we can find different type of enemies and bosses.
+The game has to offer different levels, across which we can find different types of enemies and bosses.

-Every level is well prepared and rich in details.
+Every level is well-prepared and rich in details.
 But you have to be careful – all that glitters is not gold, and not every way is the way to the goal.

 But sometimes you can lose your way, think twice and remember every shortcut.
 A map would be a very useful feature.
 Of course, is not required, but sometimes a large number of roads requires memorizing all places.

 I enjoyed the boss battles because those were offered enjoyable.
 The game offers a nice experience here.
 I do not want to tell you everything, but some elements in which the environment plays an important role and are partly integrated with the opponent who attacks our hero allow us not to be bored [at least for some time].
 Very important is to be patient and not to rush with everything.